MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Get-InstalledModule.md

 ## DESCRIPTION

-The `Get-InstalledModule` cmdlet gets PowerShell modules that are installed on a computer.
+The `Get-InstalledModule` cmdlet gets PowerShell modules that are installed on a computer using PowerShellGet.
+To see all modules installed on the system, use the `Get-Module -ListAvailable` command.

 ## EXAMPLES